bottinida/gactt_2/README.md

     <span style="font-style: italic; color: gray;">OOB error stabilization around 200-250 trees</span>
 </p>

 <p><strong>Other Random Forest Findings:</strong> While the Random Forest model showed a 0% training error, its testing error of 18.63% suggested potential overfitting.
-The model’s effectiveness varied, with <code>OverallFavCoffee</code> and <code>FrenchPress</code> emerging as top and least influential attributes, respectively.</p>
+The model’s effectiveness varied, with <code>OverallFavCoffee</code> and <code>FrenchPress</code> emerging as the top and least influential attributes, respectively.</p>

 <ul>
     <li>Boosting (GBM): Performed cross-validation with tuned parameters, yielding a testing error of 18.47%, the lowest of all models and indicating effective generalization.</li>